rok-git/listKindleBooks/README.md

 # listKindleBooks

+**Notice: This program is for Kinde.app version 1.40.1 or earlier.**

 ## What?

 This program creates a CSV file containing some info (ASIN, title, author, publisher, publicatiopn date, purchase date, pronunciation of the title, pronunciation of authors) for purchaesed kindle books.